How to Hire a Dedicated Remote Development Team in 2026

 How do I protect my IP when hiring a dedicated remote development team?

-Three things must be in place before any code is written: an explicit IP assignment clause in the master services agreement, direct repository access so you own the codebase at all times, and an NDA covering your roadmap, product model, and any sensitive business data.
-A reputable partner will have standard agreements covering these points and will not push back on any of them.
+Three things must be in place before any code is written: an explicit IP assignment clause in the MSA, direct repository access so you own the codebase at all times, and an NDA covering your roadmap and business model.
+A reputable partner will not push back on any of these requirements.

 How do I onboard a dedicated remote development team?

 Provision all tool access before day one.
 Run a structured orientation covering company mission, product vision, current architecture, and sprint norms in the first week.
 Assign a U.S.-side integration lead for the first 90 days.
-Set a 30-60-90 day milestone map: first production commit by day 14, operating at 70% of target velocity by day 45, full sprint autonomy by day 90.
+Set a 30-60-90 day milestone map with first production commit by day 14 and full sprint autonomy by day 90.

 How do I manage a dedicated remote development team effectively?

-Run daily standups in the overlap window, use async channels for updates outside shared hours, document decisions in a shared wiki, and set code review SLAs.
+Run daily standups in the overlap window, document decisions in a shared wiki, and set code review SLAs.
 Run structured two-week sprints with retrospectives.
 Include the remote team in company context — product vision, roadmap direction, team culture — not just ticket execution.
-Engineers who understand why they are building something perform better and stay longer.

 When does a dedicated remote development team make more sense than freelancers?